 The DSTREAM probe unit allows DSTREAM to interface with all commonly-used debug and trace interfaces provided on a target.

-It connects to the main DSTREAM unit by a 100mm high-density ribbon cable.
+The probe connects to the main DSTREAM unit by a 100mm high-density ribbon cable.
 An optional 2m cable is available.
 When connecting to the target, select the appropriate connectors on the probe to match the connectors on the target.
 Cables for each of these connectors are supplied with DSTREAM.
 At any one time, use only the cables that are to be connected to the probe unit for the current debug trace session.
-The available connectors are: